starrylumi/starrylumi/README.md

-> screenshot of the week...? who is this... joke or not, im scared... ( read info below )
+> screenshot of the week...? who is this... joke or not, im scared...
+WHY IS THE IMAGE SO BIG ( read info below )

 ![image alt](https://github.com/starrylumi/starrylumi/blob/12d9dafd35109614af700518d9559899a148c5c8/image.png)